ang3lkar/spoti3/README.md

 - [x] Dynamic file names based on the playlist name.
 - [x] How are quotas handled by Youtube Search API?
 It registers much more requests than expected.
 - [x] Resume from last track downloaded.
-- [ ] Move files under src folder.
+- [x] Move files under src folder.
+- [ ] Avoid streaming
+- [ ] Import script should use username/password to retrieve token
 - [ ] Smooth API, run each function independently or all at once.
+- [ ] Add a way to download the songs in parallel.
+- [ ] Add a progress bar and colors.